Cold weather pattern for D.C. boosts snow chances, starting Sunday

 The models are displaying a pattern conducive to colder-than-normal temperatures across much of the country through the end of the month.
 That alone raises our potential for more snow or frozen precipitation.

-The jet stream will be displaced well to the north over western North America, poking into Alaska, before diving southeast over the eastern U.S. This jet stream configuration suggests that storm systems will generally track to our south instead of passing to the north like they typically do during La Niña winters.
-The models even suggest cross-polar flow will develop, which would tend to aid in the development of high-pressure systems over Canada which can supply cold air when storms approach our region.
-However, sometimes the high-pressure zones can push the storm track too far south, keeping us dry.
+The jet stream will be displaced well to the north over western North America, poking into Alaska, before diving southeast over the eastern United States.
+This jet stream configuration suggests that storm systems will generally track to our south instead of passing to the north like they typically do during La Niña winters.
+The models even suggest cross-polar flow will develop, which would tend to aid in the development of high-pressure systems over Canada that can supply cold air when storms approach our region.
+But sometimes the high-pressure zones can push the storm track too far south, keeping us dry.

-High temperatures on most days in the next two weeks are projected to be around 35 to 40.
+High temperatures on most days in the next two weeks are projected to be about 35 to 40.

 After the chance of storminess Sunday and Monday, there may be another opportunity for wintry precipitation around Jan.
 21 or 22.